 HOW TO REACH – A day trip from Paris to the Loire Valley is a long day, so it’s best to join a tour to optimize your time in the region and not worry about transport between castles or driving.
 However, it’s still possible to visit the area by yourself if you wish.
 It only takes two to three hours to drive from Paris to the Loire Valley.
 You can also catch a train from Paris to Tours (35 minutes), Blois (1.5 hours) or Amboise (1h40) and then a bus to visit the popular castles.

 Book your Chateau de Chambord day tour from Paris in advance by clicking here.
 Or click here to book a Loire Valley castle trip with a wine tour.

-If you’re not super interested in history or would rather not pay the entrance fee you can also just visit the gardens and view the magnificent castle from the outside.
-It’s the perfect place for a quiet picnic on a summer’s day.
-You can spend a while walking around and there’s also a forest.
+If you’re not interested in history or would rather not pay the entrance fee, you can visit the gardens and view the magnificent castle from the outside.
+It’s the perfect place for a quiet picnic in the summer.
+You can walk around, and there’s also a forest.

 HOW TO REACH – The best way to get to Versailles from Paris is to take the train.
 The train ticket costs about 7 euros.
-If you are not taking the train, then another way to reach and explore Versailles is to take a day tour to the Palace and its neighboring areas.
-The town of Versailles is a gorgeous French suburb – relaxing, classy and very luxurious.
-Versailles is full of history, so definitely visit a museum or two, and also enjoy the palace gardens on your visit.
+If you are not taking the train, then another way to reach and explore Versailles is to take a day tour of the Palace and its neighboring areas.
+The town of Versailles is a gorgeous French suburb – relaxing, classy, and luxurious.
+Versailles is full of history, so definitely visit a museum or two, and enjoy the palace gardens on your visit.